Open-Systems-Pharmacology/developer-docs/OSPSuite Architecture.md

 In this example, the `IConferenceRepository` interface is defined as a DomainServices that can thus be accessed from all presenters of the application.
 The implementation however resides in Infrastructure.

-This architecture relies HEAVILY on the use of the [Dependency Inversion Principle](http://en.wikipedia.org/wiki/Dependency_inversion_principle)
+This architecture relies HEAVILY on the use of the [Dependency Inversion Principle](http://en.wikipedia.org/wiki/Dependency_inversion_principle).

 The application core needs implementation of core interfaces, and if those implementing classes reside at the edges of the application, we need some mechanism for injecting that code at runtime so the application can do something useful.

-In OSPSuite, we did not have the need so separate Application Services from Domain Services.
+In OSPSuite, we did not have the need to separate Application Services from Domain Services.
 We just use services.
 But the concept remains the same.

 You can refer to the description of the onion architecture from the time of the original design of OSPSuite [part1](https://jeffreypalermo.com/2008/07/the-onion-architecture-part-1/) , [part2](http://jeffreypalermo.com/blog/the-onion-architecture-part-2/) , [part3](http://jeffreypalermo.com/blog/the-onion-architecture-part-3/) and [part4](https://jeffreypalermo.com/2013/08/onion-architecture-part-4-after-four-years/) for more information on this design patterns.
 Since the adoption of the onion architecture from OSPSuite, it has become ever more popular.
 You can also refer to the 2022 article about the onion architecture [here](https://medium.com/expedia-group-tech/onion-architecture-deed8a554423).